-Would I survive a dangerous heart rhythm without an ICD?
+Would I survive a dangerous heart rhythm without the an ICD?

-You may survive a dangerous heart rhythm only if you are treated within a few minutes with an external shock.
+You may survive a dangerous heart rhythm only if you are treated within a few minutes with an external shock by an AED or by a paramedic.
 However, many patients die before emergency help can reach them.

-Will I live longer with an ICD?
+Will I live longer with a ICD?